 In this first post in our FAQ series for people starting out in Equine Therapy we cover some key terminology and clarify what we mean by the term ‘Equine Therapy’.

-As noted in our introduction, for each question I have a quick answer for those of you who are super busy or prefer to skim, and a more in-depth answer for those of you looking for that.
+As noted in our introduction, you will find a quick answer below for those of you who are super busy or prefer to skim, followed by a more in-depth answer for those of you looking for that.
 If you like this series and find the information helpful, please share it!

 The Quick Answer

-Equine Therapy can mean many things and be described with a multitude of other terms, which can make your initial explorations into this field a little overwhelming.
+Equine Therapy can mean many things and be described with a multitude of other terms, all of which can make your initial explorations into this field a little overwhelming to say the least!
 In some cases, Equine Therapy refers to therapy provided to a horse, such as equine massage.
 In other cases, it refers to physical or recreational therapy provided to a person with special needs, usually through riding a horse.
-Finally, Equine Therapy refers to incorporating interactions with horses into approaches to help humans learn, heal and grow emotionally, developmentally and relationally.
+Finally, Equine Therapy can also refer to incorporating interactions with horses into approaches to help humans learn, heal and grow emotionally, developmentally and relationally.
 It is this latter definition of Equine Therapy we explore here and both practice and teach at Healing Hooves.
 The term we use, and feel more accurately describes this aspect of the Equine Therapy field, is Equine Facilitated Wellness.

 The Longer Answer

 One of the challenges arising out of the great flexibility and recent explosion of programs and resources in this field is the wide variety of terms, and associated acronyms, that have been created.
 Love them or hate them, we need to use them, so I will define the key ones here.
 I will also identify the leading professional bodies (and their acronyms) that we will refer to in future posts.